-This significance is primarily because of the fact that Jerusalem has historically been associated with important events in all the three religions.
-In medieval ages, a number of wars were fought between Muslims and Christians over the control of the holylands.
-These conflicts are collectively termed the Crusades.
+This significance is primarily because of the fact that Jerusalem has historically been associated with important events in all three religions.
+In the medieval period, a number of wars were fought between Muslims and Christians over the control of the holy lands.

-According to certain verses in Quran, Muhammad experienced ascent to heavens and a visit to the Jerusalem city during a miraculous journey one night.
-During medieval ages, Jerusalem was first occupied by Muslim Arabs who wrested away the region’s control from the Byzantine Empire.
-This was followed by Crusades and eventually, the city was conquered by Seljuk Turks who ousted the Arabs from the region.
+According to certain verses in Quran, Muhammad experienced an ascent to the heavens and a visit to the Jerusalem city during a miraculous journey one night.

 Despite such a large area being considered the Holy Land, the actual significance of the area in each religion is associated specifically with the city of Jerusalem.

 At the beginning of the Middle Ages, the control of the Holylands was in the hands of the Byzantine Empire.
-When Islam rose in Arabia, the Byzantine Empire was already on its decline.
+When Islam arose in Arabia, the Byzantine Empire was already on its decline.

 In 1072, the control of the city was wrested away from Arabs by the Great Seljuk Empire.

 Under the Seljuk Empire, the conditions of the Christian subjects in Jerusalem were far better.
 During the Seljuk rule, pilgrims from non-Muslim faiths were allowed to come to the holylands and visit the holy sites.